MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-copilot.md

 - **Troubleshoot**: Orchestrate across Azure services for insights to summarize issues, identify causes, and suggest solutions.
 - **Optimize**: Receive recommendations to improve costs, scalability, and reliability.

-## Enaable Microsoft Copilot for Azure
+## Enable Microsoft Copilot for Azure

 To enable access to Microsoft Copilot for Azure (preview) for your organization, [complete the registration form](https://aka.ms/MSCopilotforAzurePreviewRequest).
 The application process only needs to be completed once per tenant.
 Check with your administrator if you have questions about joining the preview.